imagej/imagej.github.io/_pages/MorphoLibJ.md

 {% include thumbnail src='/images/pages/Classic-Watershed-lines-blur-blobs.png' title='Overlay of watershed lines on blurred blobs.'%} The watershed algorithm assimilates the grey level image to a digital elevation model, and aims at detecting the different catchment basins.
 In the grey-level image, the catchment basins correspond to dark regions surrounded by bright structures (the "crests").
 It is a very popular technique specially used to segment touching objects.
 The MorphoLibJ suite contains several implementations of the algorithm and plugins that make use of it:

--   [Classic Watershed](Classic_Watershed ), plugin implementing the original watershed algorithm by Pierre Soille and Luc M. Vincent (1990)&lt;ref name="Soille1990&gt;{% include cite content='conference' title='Determining watersheds in digital pictures via flooding simulations ' author='Soille, Pierre and Vincent, Luc M ' booktitle='Proc.
-SPIE ' volume='1360 ' pages='240-250 ' year='1990 ' organization='International Society for Optics and Photonics ' doi='10.1117/12.24211 ' url='http://dx.doi.org/10.1117/12.24211 ' %}</ref> to segment 2D/3D grayscale images.
+-   [Classic Watershed](Classic_Watershed), plugin implementing the original watershed algorithm by Pierre Soille and Luc M. Vincent (1990)&lt;ref name="Soille1990&gt;{% include cite content='conference' title='Determining watersheds in digital pictures via flooding simulations' author='Soille, Pierre and Vincent, Luc M' booktitle='Proc.
+SPIE' volume='1360' pages='240-250' year='1990' organization='International Society for Optics and Photonics' doi='10.1117/12.24211' url='http://dx.doi.org/10.1117/12.24211' %}</ref> to segment 2D/3D grayscale images.
--   [Marker-controlled Watershed](Marker-controlled_Watershed ), a plugin to perform watershed in 2D/3D images by flooding from specific seed points or markers by Meyer and Beucher (1990)&lt;ref name="Meyer1990&gt;{% include cite content='journal' title='Morphological segmentation ' author='F. Meyer and S. Beucher ' journal='Journal of Visual Communication and Image Representation ' volume='1 ' number='1 ' pages='21-46 ' year='1990 ' doi='10.1016/1047-3203(90)90014-M ' url='http://www.sciencedirect.com/science/article/pii/104732039090014M ' %}</ref>.
+-   [Marker-controlled Watershed](Marker-controlled_Watershed), a plugin to perform watershed in 2D/3D images by flooding from specific seed points or markers by Meyer and Beucher (1990)&lt;ref name="Meyer1990&gt;{% include cite content='journal' title='Morphological segmentation' author='F. Meyer and S. Beucher' journal='Journal of Visual Communication and Image Representation' volume='1' number='1' pages='21-46' year='1990' doi='10.1016/1047-3203(90)90014-M' url='http://www.sciencedirect.com/science/article/pii/104732039090014M' %}</ref>.
--   [Interactive Marker-controlled Watershed](Interactive_Marker-controlled_Watershed ), a plugin to perform watershed in 2D/3D images by flooding from specific seed points or markers introduced interactively by the user.
+-   [Interactive Marker-controlled Watershed](Interactive_Marker-controlled_Watershed), a plugin to perform watershed in 2D/3D images by flooding from specific seed points or markers introduced interactively by the user.
--   [Morphological Segmentation](Morphological_Segmentation ), a plugin with a graphical user interface to segment 2D/3D images based on morphological operations and the watershed algorithm.
+-   [Morphological Segmentation](Morphological_Segmentation), a plugin with a graphical user interface to segment 2D/3D images based on morphological operations and the watershed algorithm.
--   [Distance Transform Watershed](Distance_Transform_Watershed ), two plugins (2D and 3D) that work on binary images and allow to separate touching objects by combining the distance transform and watershed methods.
+-   [Distance Transform Watershed](Distance_Transform_Watershed), two plugins (2D and 3D) that work on binary images and allow to separate touching objects by combining the distance transform and watershed methods.

 Measurements
 ------------

-[MorphoLibJ](MorphoLibJ ) contains several tools for quantifying the size, the shape, or the spatial organization, from **binary or label** 2D and 3D images.
+[MorphoLibJ](MorphoLibJ) contains several tools for quantifying the size, the shape, or the spatial organization, from **binary or label** 2D and 3D images.
 The aim is to facilitate the management of label images, contrary to the built-in “Analyze Particles...” function that operates directly on a grayscale image.

 ### Region analysis